Hemingway in Paris – A Search with David Burke

 But if there was one place I really wanted to connect with Hemingway it was in Paris.
 Although A Moveable Feast was only published after Hemingway’s death in 1961 its description of the life of an aspiring writer with a young family had a profound impact on me.
 I too was an aspiring writer with a young family, but I copped out and took the easy road and to paraphrase Frost ‘That has made all the difference’.
 I wanted to see the places where Ernest had the determination and, yes selfishness, to take the road less traveled.

-In searching “Hemingway in Paris” on Google I came across the name of David Burke the author of Writers in Paris and the leader of Writers in Paris walking tours.
+In searching “Hemingway in Paris” on Google I came across the name of David Burke the author of Winter in Paris: Lieterary Lives in the City of Light and the leader of Writers in Paris walking tours.
 This was exactly what I was looking for and I got in touch with David by email and arranged for a private tour.
 From our correspondence I learned he was a former 60 Minutes producer and a long time ex-pat in his adopted city.
 This morning Alison and my sister Anne, who is a veteran of many literary based tours are headed to Montparnasse to meet David and learn first hand about Hemingway in Paris.

 Fittingly enough David asked us to meet him at the statue of Balzac by Rodin at the intersection of Boulevard de Montparnasse and Boulevard Raspail, two of Paris’ broader streets, lined with late 19th century buildings.